NativeScript/docs/content/guide/core/application-settings.md

 ---
 title: ApplicationSettings
-description: Persist data on the device storage
+description: Persist data locally on the device storage
 ---

 The `ApplicationSettings` class allows you to store and retrieve data from the device local storage.
 ApplicationSettings provides setters and getters for storing and retrieving different data types.
 Use the appropriate setter to avoid errors.

-## Use ApplicationSettings class
+## How to use the ApplicationSettings class

 <!-- https://stackblitz.com/edit/nativescript-stackblitz-templates-5ns4cv?file=app/main-view-model.ts -->